Let’s talk about how Vortex Radar makes money and to what degree this impacts what I say in my reviews, articles, and videos.

 Time-wise, what I do is like a full-time job, and since I’m not an independently wealthy lottery winner ;), I have to make sure I can make a living doing this too.
 In full transparency, here is how I do what I do while also ensuring I can pay my bills like anyone else.

 One way that I make money to continue testing and sharing information with you is via affiliate links.
 When you click on a link to purchase on a site like Amazon, I make a percentage of the sale from Amazon.
-It costs you nothing and is a way that I can be supported in doing what I love and giving to you.

 (At first I really avoided having money involved at all, wanting to keep everything simple and not involve money in any way.
 Eventually it started to dawn on me that if people were gonna watch my videos, learn, and buy something anyways, I might as well benefit from that too and allow myself to continue creating videos.
 So long as I never compromised on my core principles, I was okay with doing this.)